Whole Wheat Sourdough Bread

 When I mix up yeast breads I use my bread maker on the dough setting to knead the dough.
 If you have a stand mixer, you could use that to mix and knead the dough.

-- About the flour: To have a whole wheat loaf that still is soft and light, use a mixture of both bread flour and whole wheat flour.
-The recipe calls for 4 ½ cups of flour.
+• About the flour: To have a whole wheat loaf that still is soft and light, use a mixture of both bread flour and whole wheat flour.
+The recipe calls for 4 ยฝ cups of flour.
 The dough should be slightly tacky when you touch it.
 If you feel you need to add a little more flour (especially if kneading by hand), add the flour a tablespoon at a time.
-I wouldn’t add more than an additional ¼ cup flour.
 The more flour you add, the drier and harder your bread will be.

-- About rising bread dough: To allow the bread dough to rise until it is almost double in size.
-I like to set my oven to 170 degrees for a minute or two to let it warm.
+• About rising bread dough: To allow the bread dough to rise until it is almost double in size.
+I like to set my oven to 170ยบF for a minute or two to let it warm.
 Then turn off the oven and place the covered bowl (with the dough inside) on the oven rack.
 Close the oven door and your dough will have a cozy, warm place to rise.
 My dough normally takes about 30-35 minutes to rise.
 This can potentially take around 60 minutes though, so be sure you plan enough time.
-Temperature, humidity and altitude can all play a part in how long it takes bread dough to rise.
 Find a new way to rise bread dough here.

 Storage Instructions